Getting the Most Out of Auggie

 Strong examples:

-Primary site: https://corkvision.com
+• Primary site: https://corkvision.com

 Weak examples:

-• A "coming soon" page
+• A "coming soon" page or temporary landing page

-• Social profiles instead of websites
+• Social profiles instead of your actual website

 2. Brand Name + One-Sentence Description